Higher dimensional origami constructions: Introducing new angles

 \subsection{Obtaining a dense set}

-There also are several ways for an origami set in $\R^n$ to be dense.
+There are a few ways for an origami set in $\R^n$ to be dense.
 One is for the lines through the origin at four different angles in $U$ to lie in the same plane, as is the case in two dimensions \cite{BBDLG}.

-\begin{theorem} If $U$ is a set of angles represented by elements of $\R^n$ whose $\R$-span is $\R^n$ and at least four angles exist in the same two-dimensional subspace, then $M(U)$ is dense in $\R^n.$ \end{theorem} \begin{proof} Consider the origami set made from angles in $U.$ From the work of Buhler et al., we know that in a two-dimensional subspace, an origami set is dense if the set if angles contains more than three angles in the two-dimensional subspace \cite{BBDLG}.
+\begin{theorem} If $U$ is a set of angles represented by elements of $\R^n$ whose $\R$-span is $\R^n$ and at least four angles exist in the same two-dimensional subspace, then $M(U)$ is dense in $\R^n.$ \end{theorem} \begin{proof} Consider the origami set made from angles in $U.$ From the work of Buhler et al., we know that in a two-dimensional subspace, an origami set is dense if the set of angles contains more than three angles in the two-dimensional subspace \cite{BBDLG}.
 Similarly, if $\alpha_1, \alpha_2, \alpha_3$, and $\alpha_4$ lie in the same 2-dimensional subspace $S$, then the origami set is dense in $S$.
 Note also that the density in one 2-dimensional subspace $S$ propagates through other 2-dimensional subspaces not defined by the angles of $S$ that leads to the original cluster points because of the definition of intersection points. \end{proof} \begin{example} Consider the set of directions in $\R^4$.
 Then, $M(U)$ is dense in $\R^4$ because the first four angles lie in the same plane.
 This angle set is obtained via the angle set for the Lipschitz order $\Z+\Z i + \Z j + \Z k$, by adding the single angle $\frac{2i-1}{\sqrt{5}}$.
-It therefore should be noted that simply adding a single angle to an angle set can change the origami construction from a lattice to a dense set.
+So in this case, simply adding a single angle to an angle set can change the origami construction from a lattice to a dense set.

 \end{example}

 This is certainly not the only way for an origami set to be dense.
 Another way to do so given an origami lattice is to add an additional angle that will construct a point that lies between $0$ and $1.$